sayampy/jarvis/README.md

 # jarvis

-this is a module of my Jarvis project
+this is my text based assistant.